 As online platforms became more accessible and user-friendly, purely online training options gained in popularity due to their convenience and lower tuition cost.

-Pure online learning is not how to become a life coach.
+Pure online learning, such as Udemy, is not how to become a certified coach.
 If you choose to get your life coach training through an unsupervised online course, you will not qualify for any life coaching credential.

 In contrast, an accredited blended learning program, such as our NLP-Integrated Life Coach Training, will provide the flexibility, convenience, and affordability of purely online training, while offering the personalized supervision needed for proper learning and accreditation.
 This type of program can be rigorous and be approved by International Coach Federation.